The Fundamental Limits of Structure-Agnostic Functional Estimation: Background

 Given these structural assumptions, it is then natural to wonder: given a rate-optimal (say in the $\ell_2$-sense) nuisance function estimate, are the resulting plugin or first-order estimators minimax optimal?
 The answer to this question is often ``no'' and this in turn motivates higher-order estimators.

 First-order estimators can be viewed as a linear bias correction of a plugin estimate.
-These first-order estimators have quadratic bias and higher-order estimators are constructed, roughly, by subtracting an estimate of this quadratic bias from the first-order estimate.
-The estimate of the bias takes the form of a higher-order U-statistic.
+These first-order estimators have quadratic bias, i.e. in typical cases the bias decays quadratically in the error of the plugin estimator (see, for instance~\cite{robins2008higher} for a detailed discussion).
+Higher-order estimators are constructed, roughly, by subtracting an estimate of this quadratic bias from the first-order estimate.
+Higher-order U-statistics are commonly used to estimate parameters which can written as the expected values of functions of pairs (or higher-order tuples) of independent samples.
+In functional estimation problem the estimate of the bias of the first-order estimator takes the form of a higher-order U-statistic \citep{bickel1988estimating,robins2008higher,birge1995estimation}.
 In the Gaussian sequence model, one second-order estimator for $Q(\theta^*)$ is a classical truncated series estimator.
 For a truncation threshold $T > 0$ we construct the estimator:

-where we assume for simplicity that we obtain two observations $y^1, y^2$ in the Gaussian sequence model.
+where $\widehat{\theta}_j$ denotes the $j$-th coordinate of the pilot estimate $\widehat{\theta}$.
+We assume for simplicity that we obtain two observations $y^1, y^2$ in the Gaussian sequence model.
 When this is not the case, one can use the sample-splitting device described in~\cite{robins2006adaptive}, and define:

 where $U_j$ are independently drawn uniform random variables.
 The resulting $y_j^1, y_j^2$ are now independent, with means $\theta_j^*$ and variance $2/n$ (i.e. their variances are inflated by a factor of $2$).
 When $\widehat{\theta}$ is 0, the estimate~\eqref{eqn:hoseq} is an unbiased estimate of $\sum_{j=1}^T \theta_j^{*2}.$ In this case, it is well-known~\cite{laurent1996efficient,donoho1990minimax,fan1991estimation}, that when the truncation parameter $T$ is chosen to scale as $n^{2d/(4s + d)}$, $\higherseq$ is a minimax optimal estimate of $Q(\theta^*)$ over $\Theta^s$ and is semi-parametrically efficient when $s > d/4$.